Youssef23Youssef/GKR/README.md

 - Computation gates reference only the immediately preceding layer.
 - Gates may reference only real positions, not padded positions.
 - Padding positions evaluate to zero.
-- The final layer must contain exactly one real output gate.
+- The output layer may contain one or more real output gates.

-Multilinear-extension convention
+## Multilinear-extension convention

 Each evaluated layer is stored as a padded vector of field values.
-This vector is interpreted as evaluations of a multilinear polynomial over a Boolean hypercube.
+This vector is interpreted as the evaluation table of a multilinear polynomial over a Boolean hypercube.

 This project uses little-endian Boolean indexing:

 ```text